TheMrIron2/Project-Lylat/README.md

 - If the player takes a lot of damage at once, there is a chance their ship will lose a wing.
 - This affects the control of the ship and reverts any laser power-ups that may have been picked up.
 - All wings will be repaired if a Repair or Laser power-up is picked up.

+# DISCLAIMER

+This is a non-commercial, free project with no intention of infringement on any Nintendo IPs or otherwise.

+Models and the Star Fox name are recognised properties of Nintendo.